Fragile X-Associated Tremor/Ataxia Syndrome (FXTAS)

 How can I find a physician who is knowledgeable about FXTAS?

-Fragile X Clinical and Research Consortium clinics can provide information or referral to a neurologist or other physician with experience in caring for patients with FXTAS.
-The National Fragile X Foundation can also provide information at 800-688-8765 or treatment@fragilex.org.
+Fragile X Clinical and Research Consortium includes clinics treating FXTAS, or can provide information or referral to a neurologist or other physician with experience in caring for patients with FXTAS.
+You can also email us at treatment@fragilex.org.

-This guideline document was written and reviewed by members of the Fragile X Clinical & Research Consortium (FXCRC) and by members of the International FXTAS consortium.
+This recommendation was written and reviewed by members of the Fragile X Clinical & Research Consortium (FXCRC) and the International FXTAS consortium.
 It has been approved by and represents the current consensus of this group of clinical and research experts.
-Learn more about the NFXF team.

 References